enappiah/onlineReatil-analysis/README.md

 # onlineReatil-analysis

-This analysis is about an online retail non-store located in the Uk that deals in the sales of gift-ware.
-The data is taken from taken from kaggle
+This analysis is about an online retail non-store located in the UK that deals in the sales of giftware.

 ## Business Requirements
-The purpose is to create sales dashboard to present an overview of sales metrics and trends in orders to analyse year-over-year sales performance and understand sales trends.
-This will help stakeholders, including sales managers and executives to analyse sales performance and customers.
+The purpose is to create a sales dashboard to present an overview of sales metrics and trends to analyze year-over-year sales performance and understand sales trends.
+This will help stakeholders, including sales managers and executives to analyze sales performance and customers.

   ### Sales Dashboard
   - KPI overview to Display a summary of total sales, quantity, and products for the current year and the previous year